Obama measures on Cuba trade, travel poke new holes in embargo

 WASHINGTON (Reuters) - The United States announced sweeping new rules on Thursday that will significantly ease sanctions on Cuba, opening up the communist-ruled island to expanded U.S. travel, trade and financial activities.

-Defying hardline critics in Congress, President Barack Obama made good on his commitment last month to loosen restrictions on dealings with Cuba as part of an historic effort to end decades of hostility.
+Defying hardline critics in Congress, President Barack Obama made good on his commitment last month to loosen restrictions on dealings with Cuba as part of a historic effort to end decades of hostility.

-The U.S. embargo on Cuba, in place for 54 years, will remain.
-Only Congress can lift it.
+The 54-year-old U.S. embargo on Cuba will remain in place - only Congress can lift it.

-U.S. airlines will also be permitted to expand flights to the Caribbean island, beyond the existing chartered flights that connect Cuba and the United States.
-United Airlines Inc [UALCO.UL] said on Thursday it planned to serve Cuba from Houston and Newark, New Jersey, subject to government approvals.
-Delta Air Lines (DAL.N) and JetBlue Airways (JBLU.O) said they would look into adding services.

-Thursday’s moves were the first tangible U.S. steps to implement economic changes Obama pledged on Dec.
+It was the first tangible U.S. step to implement economic changes Obama pledged on Dec.
 17 when he and Cuban President Raul Castro announced plans to restore diplomatic relations between the old Cold War foes.

 While Castro has welcomed last month’s deal, he has made clear that Havana does not intend to abandon single-party rule or the state-controlled economy.
 Congressional critics of Obama’s shift say that Washington should not be rewarding Cuba.